jbestcodes/DevProof-Contributors/README.md

 3. Fork this repository
 4. Complete the task in your fork
 5. Submit a Pull Request
-6. Earn DevProof points, certificates, and leaderboard ranking
+6. Earn DevProof points, Linkedin certificates, and leaderboard ranking

 ## 🧩 Current Task
 - **Implement Dark Mode Toggle**